Annapurna Circuit Trek Permit and their Cost: A Complete Guide

-The good thing about traveling through a travel agency is that they will manage your trekking permit on your behalf and fulfill all the required formalities.
-However, if you are traveling on your own, you need to apply for the trekking permit all by yourself.
+The good thing about traveling through a travel agency is that they will manage your trekking permit and fulfill all the required formalities on your behalf.
+However, if you are traveling alone, you must apply for the trekking permit all by yourself.

 The Annapurna Circuit Permit Cost is quoted in US dollars but can also be paid in Nepalese currency.
 Furthermore, the permits are not granted beyond your visa expiration date.
 So, be careful with that.

 Necessary Annapurna Circuit Trek Permits

-As mentioned earlier, you will need two types of trekking permits for Annapurna Circuit Trekking.
+As mentioned earlier, you will need two trekking permits for Annapurna Circuit Trekking.
 They are described below:

 Annapurna Conservation Area Entry Permit (ACAP)

 Annapurna Region falls under the Annapurna Conservation Area, the first and largest conversation area in Nepal, covering an area of 7,629 sq. km.
 The Government of Nepal established it in 1992.

 Anyone wise to travel inside Annapurna Conservation Area and trek in Annapurna Circuit must purchase an ANCAP permit or Annapurna Conservation Area Entry Permit (ACAP).

-It is made to create a sustainable economic and social development to help the local inhabitant of the region and conserve the environment and wildlife.
+It is made to create sustainable economic and social development to help the local inhabitant of the region and conserve the environment and wildlife.

 The National Trust has operated ACAP for Nature Conservation.

 Things that you will require to apply for ACAP